janneyow/janneyow.github.io/assets/cv/rendercv_output/J-Anne_Yow_CV.typ

 )
 #one-col-entry(
   content: [
-    #v(design-highlights-top-margin);#highlights([Led the technical delivery of a multi-year robotics project, overseeing integration of perception, planning and control modules into a safe, deployable robot-assisted feeding system for real-world user trials.],[Managed project planning, resource coordination, and ethical compliance, removing operational bottlenecks such as compute limitations to keep development on schedule.],[Mentored and scoped eight undergraduate projects, defining research objectives and guiding skill development.],[Drafted and contributed to competitive funding proposals to support ongoing research and new initiatives.],)
+    #v(design-highlights-top-margin);#highlights([Managed ROS\/ROS2-based system integration and hardware-software interfacing, collaborating with research staff and students to define technical goals and evaluate prototypes in simulation and on physical robots.],[Managed project planning, resource coordination, and ethical compliance, removing operational bottlenecks such as compute limitations to keep development on schedule.],[Mentored and scoped eight undergraduate projects, defining research objectives, guiding technical execution and skill development.],[Drafted and contributed to competitive funding proposals to support ongoing research and new initiatives.],)
   ],
 )